 RCBC is committed to provide a strong learning and development platform for all employees across all job levels.
-HRG continued to strengthen the talent pipeline and brought further competencies on the job by facilitating various training programs and seminars benefiting 11,195 attendees addressing the competencies of Leadership, Customer Service, Sales Planning and Management, Product and Technical Knowledge, Risk Management, AML/Compliance while, a total of 22 employees were enrolled in a number of specialized/IT external training programs.
-355 employees were also sent to various external training programs.
+HRG continued to strengthen the talent pipeline and brought further competencies on the job by facilitating various training programs and seminars benefiting 5,729 (internal classroom attendees) attendees addressing the competencies of Leadership, Customer Service, Sales Planning and Management, Product and Technical Knowledge, Risk Management, AML/Compliance while, a total of 41 employees were enrolled in a number of specialized/IT external training programs.
+607 employees were also sent to various external training programs.
 HRG also conducted Coaching workshops as we promote a coaching and mentoring culture across the organization.

-The Bank's effort to provide careers to new graduates and to ensure an effective talent development resulted to deployment of sixteen (16) Officers Development Program (ODP) graduates to junior officer positions across the Bank.
-HRG, in partnership with Operations Group, graduated 10 trainees for the seventh batch of the General Operations Learning and Development (GOLD) Program for Customer Support Services Segment and graduated 4 trainees for Branch Support Services Segment.
+The Bank's effort to provide careers to new graduates and to ensure an effective talent development resulted to deployment of 16 graduates of the 11th batch of the Officers Development Program (ODP) to junior officer positions across the Bank.
+HRG, in partnership with Operations Group, graduated 3 trainees for the 8th batch of the General Operations Learning and Development (GOLD) Program for Customer Support Services Segment and graduated 8 trainees for the 2nd batch of General Operations Learning and Development (GOLD) Program for Branch Support Services Segment.
 The 7-month GOLD program aims to develop a pool of junior officers with strong operations background and risk orientation for both head office and branch operations.

 HRG in collaboration with management continues to subscribe to the Bank's Succession Planning Program.
 This is to ascertain that the organization has a deep bench of internal candidates ready to assume higher leadership responsibilities.
 Hence, the 8th batch of the Middle Management Development Program (MMDP) was conducted.
 This is a 6-month internal training program which aims to accelerate the development of our next generation of leaders.
-The MMDP was designed in partnership with the De La Salle University, Center for Professional Development in Business.
+The MMDP was designed in partnership with the De La Salle University, Center for Professional Development in Business, Ramon V. Del Rosario College of Business.
+17 RCBC officers attended this together with 5 officers from other YGCs.